msknapp/website/content/tech/bash/vi-notes.md

 5. type in your prefix
 6. hit escape

-# Append to a bunch of lines
+# Append to a Bunch of Lines

 1. Go to the first line
 2. ctrl + v --> it's important to use 'ctrl' here, not just 'v'!